-- Check in at the front desk each time on campus; - Provide photo ID; - Sign the Volunteer Code of Conduct Form; - Complete the ALA Volunteer Confidentiality Agreement; and - Display a volunteer sticker for the duration of their time on campus.
+- Check in at the front desk each time on campus; - Provide photo ID; - All volunteers are required to submit to a background check through Raptor;

+- Sign the Volunteer Code of Conduct Form; - Complete the ALA Volunteer Confidentiality Agreement; and - Display a volunteer sticker for the duration of their time on campus.

-ALA is committed to creating and maintaining a learning atmosphere where children feel safe and are free from outside distractions.
+ALA is committed to creating and maintaining a learning atmosphere where students feel safe and are free from outside distractions.
 While on campus or at ALA events, volunteers should dress conservatively, avoid profanity, and conduct themselves in a professional and collaborative manner with ALA staff and students.
 Disruptive behavior will not be permitted.
 All other business interactions (email, letters, personal conversations, social media, etc.) will be conducted in a professional manner.
 Volunteers that fail to meet these standards may be asked to leave the campus.
 Those who consistently interfere with the learning environment may be banned from volunteering and/or visiting the campus pursuant to A.R.S. §13-2911.